vui-kit/vui/README.md

 ## Patreons
 In order for me to dedicate time to design and develop these projects, I need to be able to support myself and pay the bills, so if you like the work I am doing and want to see more great projects added to the Vui Kit show your support and become a pateron.
-You will get logo on this README page and also on every page of the Offical Vui-Kit website with a link to your site. [<a href="https://www.patreon.com/joe_lomoglio">Become a patron.</a>]
+You will get your logo or photo on this README page and also on every page of the Offical Vui-Kit website with a link to your site. [<a href="https://www.patreon.com/joe_lomoglio">Become a patron.</a>]